dhakrasp/language_identitification/Implementation_README.md

 ## Setup

-Make sure you have the follow:
+Make sure you have the following:

 + Python 3.6
 + virtualenv